-Uniworld's Joie de vivre
+Cruise Ship Review: Seine River Cruise on Uniworld's Joie de vivre

 But I’m getting a little ahead of myself.
 We were here to see the ship christened – by Dame Joan Collins, no less – and to pay tribute to the extraordinary vision of the Tollman family.

-Stanley and Beatrice Tollman, both now in their eighties, created The Travel Corporation, which is behind leading brands such as Trafalgar Tours, Insight Vacations, Contiki, AAT Kings, Red Carnation Hotels and some 25 others, including Uniworld.
+Stanley and Beatrice Tollman, created The Travel Corporation, which is behind leading brands such as Trafalgar Tours, Insight Vacations, Contiki, and AAT Kings.
 Between them, the corporation’s businesses employ more than 10,000 people in 60 countries, providing over 1.5 million holidays per year.
 As he proudly introduced his newest arrival, Mr Tollman talked us through more than 50 years of this remarkable story.

 Then it was time for the star of the show, who needed little introduction as she took to the stage under a barrage of cheers and flashing cameras.
-A living epitome of “Joie de Vivre”, Dame Joan poured a glass of Champagne over the ship’s bell – a maritime tradition – then cut the ribbon, sending a bottle (more like a Jeroboam) of Champagne crashing over the bow.
+A living epitome of “Joie de Vivre”, Dame Joan poured a glass of champagne over the ship’s bell – a maritime tradition – then cut the ribbon, sending a bottle (more like a Jeroboam) of champagne crashing over the bow.

 I managed to exchange a few words with the elegantly dressed screen legend, who led the conversation and was very keen to know who I was and whether I was enjoying the ship.